Adding Conditional Multifactor Authentication

 So we’ve seen that implementing a security feature such as MFA is a great way to secure your application.
 Adding the ability to bypass it entirely (to facilitate rapid development) or conditionally (to better address specific use cases) can provide important flexibility to the authentication process making your application more adaptable.

-If you're getting even a smidge of value from this post, would you please take a sec and share it?
+of value from this post, would you please take a sec and share it?
 It really does help.